Making AI Evaluation Deployment Relevant Through Context Specification: Method: A Descriptive Process for Systematic Context Specification

 \subsection{Inputs}

-Inputs ground the specification process in the realities of deployment rather than in abstract model capabilities defined from a development lens.
-They include detailed information about who is participating in the process (stakeholders and roles, including decision makers, system users and operators, potentially affected individuals, and oversight functions), AI system purpose and anticipated contexts of use (including foreseeable variants), associated operational constraints and institutional norms, relevant documentation and logs, and known regulatory or governance touch points.
+Inputs ground the specification process in deployment-level realities by including detailed information about: who is participating in the process (stakeholders and roles, including decision makers, system users and operators, potentially affected individuals, and oversight functions), AI system purpose and anticipated contexts of use (including foreseeable variants), associated operational constraints and institutional norms, relevant documentation and logs, and known regulatory or governance touch points.